GlideinWMS The Glidein-based Workflow Management System

 GLIDEIN_BLACKHOLE_NUMJOBS Int

 This attribute represents number of jobs completed too quickly before raising the black hole detection flag.
 More details in black hole detection section, on the bottom of who webpage (Lifetime of a Glidein).
+When defined, must be an integer bigger than 0.

-GLIDEIN_BLACKHOLE_RATE Int
+GLIDEIN_BLACKHOLE_RATE Float

 Rate at which a Glidein is flagged as a black hole and retired.
 If a Glidein consumes more than GLIDEIN_BLACKHOLE_RATE jobs per second, then it will become a black hole, and stop accepting new jobs.
 This is a float value represented as string, i.e. string type for the shell, but used as floating point number in condor configuration.
 When undefined or set to 0.0, the black hole mechanism is disabled.
 See the blackhole detection section below (Lifetime of a Glidein) for more details.